The Walking Dead (comic book)

-The Walking Dead is an American zombie apocalypse comic book series created by writer Robert Kirkman and artist Tony Moore – who was the artist on the first six issues and cover artist for the first twenty-four – with art on the remainder of the series by Charlie Adlard.
+The Walking Dead is an American zombie apocalypse comic book series created by writer Robert Kirkman with artwork by artist Tony Moore for the first six issues and cover art for the first twenty-four.
+Charlie Adlard provided the artwork for the remainder of the series.
 Beginning in 2003 and published by Image Comics, the series ran for 193 issues, with Kirkman unexpectedly ending the series in 2019.
 Apart from a few specials, the comic was published primarily in black and white.
 It began publishing colorized versions issue by issue, colored by Dave McCaig, starting in October 2020.

 The comic book series focuses on Rick Grimes, a Kentucky deputy who is shot in the line of duty and awakens from a coma in a zombie apocalypse that has resulted in a state-wide quarantine.
 After joining with some other survivors, he gradually takes on the role of leader of a community as it struggles to survive the zombie apocalypse.
 The Walking Dead received the 2007 and 2010 Eisner Award for Best Continuing Series at San Diego Comic-Con.

 The AMC television series The Walking Dead (2010–2022) loosely follows the storyline of the comic book.
 The Walking Dead franchise has also spawned multiple additional media properties, including six companion television series (the first two of which were Fear the Walking Dead and The Walking Dead: World Beyond), eight webisode series, video games (starting with The Walking Dead: The Game), and various additional publications, including novels (starting with The Walking Dead: Rise of the Governor).